“The curious paradox is that when I accept myself just as I am, then I can change.” Carl Rogers

 My Approach

-This style of therapy is often a good fit for those who:
+This approach may be a good fit for those who:

 Feel overwhelmed by anxiety, uncertainty, or inner conflict

-Value openness, self-awareness, and authentic connection in the therapy process
+Value depth, authenticity, and curiosity in the therapy process

 Grief and Loss